telerik/fiddler-everywhere-docs/get-started/quickstart-windows.md

 1. Right-click the session of your request to open the context menu of the entry.
 From there, select **Edit in Composer**.

 1. When the session opens in a new **Composer** window, modify its headers.
-For example, add new HTTP header with the `isTest` key and the `true` value.
+For example, add a new HTTP header with the `isTest` key and the `true` value.

 1. Click the **tick** to add the new HTTP header.